STFleming/EmSys_Lab1/README.md

 * What a pointer, the address map of the TinyPico, and how we interact with hardware through pointers.

 If you missed the lecture or want to recap these, the recording is available [[here]()] ``<passcode: >``.

-Now you will put all that knowledge to good use.
+Now you will put all that knowledge to good use testing the limits of your board.

 1. Using ```digitalWrite(pin, HIGH|LOW)``` write code to generate a square wave with the highest frequency you possible can.
 2. Using your LA measure this maximum frequency and report it in your logbook.